The Best Vegetarian & Vegan Restaurants In Auckland, According To Viva

 Address: 597 New North Rd, Morningside.

-The interior of Hello Beasty in Auckland's viaduct.
+The interior of Hello Beasty in Auckland's Viaduct.
 Photo / Rebecca Zephyr Thomas

-The interior of Hello Beasty in Auckland's viaduct.
+The interior of Hello Beasty in Auckland's Viaduct.
 Photo / Rebecca Zephyr Thomas

 Hello Beasty

 This contemporary Asian fusion restaurant offers a dedicated vegetarian menu, making it a cinch for diners to find plant-based options.
-The dishes are vibrant, creative, and definitely not lacking in flavour, inspired by Japanese, Korean, and Chinese cuisines.
+The dishes are vibrant, creative, and never lacking in flavour, inspired by Japanese, Korean, and Chinese cuisines.
 Vegetarian highlights include the grilled mushroom and mung bean pancake, the water chestnut dumplings and the Korean fried cauliflower.
 The menu clearly labels the dishes suitable for vegans, and those that can be made vegan.
-We love the creative cocktails here too, such as the bloody mary with kimchi and togarashi salt, and the Bokbunjaju Bramble made with Roots Marlborough Gin, blackberry bokbunjaju (Korean fruit wine) and lime leaf. — JT
+We love the creative cocktails here too, such as the bloody mary with kimchi and togarashi salt, and the Bokbunjaju Bramble made with Roots Marlborough Gin, blackberry bokbunjaju (Korean fruit wine) and lime leaf. – JT

-Address: 95-97 Customs St West, Auckland CBD
+Address: 95-97 Customs St West, Auckland CBD.

 More dining out